CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/03_UsingSatelliteImagery.md

 2. Search for and install the `Semi-Automatic Classification Plugin`
 3. When the plugin has finished installing make sure the check box next to the plugin's name is checked and select `Close`.
 ![install](https://github.com/CenterForSpatialResearch/ConflictUrbanismPuertoRicoNow_Tutorials/blob/master/Images/Satellite01.png)
 4. A new toolbar and dock should have been added to your QGIS window.
+The are highlighted below in magenta.
+If these did not open for you, right click anywhere inside one of the grey toolbars surrounding the map canvas and select `SCP Dock` in the panels section, and `SCP Tools` and `SCP toolbar` in the toolbars section.

 ![dock](https://github.com/CenterForSpatialResearch/ConflictUrbanismPuertoRicoNow_Tutorials/blob/master/Images/satellite02.png)

 #### Next we will load the Landsat data we just downloaded and **create a "Band Set"** to make color composites from this data.